 Do Social Interactions Communicate or Garble Information?
 Evidence from Equity Analysts

-We examine the effects of social interaction among equity analysts on the transmission of geographic-specific information and the quality of analysts’ forecasts.
-We focus on interactions among local peers, defined as analysts who work in the same brokerage office (officemates) who cover different firms in the same area.
-We find that analysts with local peers produce more accurate earnings forecasts and generate stronger stock market responses.
-Their forecasts are less optimistically biased and less affected by area-specific errors in the consensus forecasts.
+We examine whether social interactions among local peers, defined as analysts working in the same brokerage office who cover different firms headquartered in the same area, communicate or garble information.
+We find that analysts with local peers produce more accurate earnings forecasts and their forecast revisions generate stronger stock market responses.
+Their forecasts are less optimistically biased and less affected by common errors in consensus forecasts.
 We also find that geographic momentum in stock returns is weaker when firms are followed by analysts with local peers, and that analysts are more likely to initiate coverage of firms with more local peers.
-Our findings suggest that social interactions among analysts transmit useful geographic-specific information.
+These findings indicate that social interactions among local peer analysts can transmit useful information.

 Keywords: Social Interaction, Financial Analysts, Geographic Information